Timetastic/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-Name | String | The user's first name
+Name | String | The Department name
 ManagerId | Int | The userId of the Manager for this department

 ### Optional Parameters